ainouna/buildsystem/README.md

    target will be much quicker.

-9. After the build is complete change to the directory X/flash and execute fakeroot ./flash.sh to create the image to run on your receiver.
+9. After the build is complete change to the directory X/flash and execute "fakeroot ./flash.sh" to create the image to run on your receiver.
 When the script completes and there were no errors, the file(s) required will be in the directory X/flash/out.
    Follow the instructions shown in green to move the image to the receiver and run it.

-To update your build environment, execute make update in directory X. To update one repository, go to the corresponding directory X/apps, X/driver, X/flash or X itself and execute a git pull.
+To update your build environment, execute "make update" in directory X. To update one repository, go to the corresponding directory X/apps, X/driver, X/flash or X itself and execute a "git pull".